alessandrorods/url-shortener/README.md

 *Simulation from the [Nano ID Collision Calculator](https://zelark.github.io/nano-id-cc/)*

 ### onCollision event _(a nice to have insight)_
 Sometime a collision will occours!
-A *nice-to-have* solution will be a onCollision retry event, to generate a another *nanoid* ID now using 11 bytes.
+A *nice-to-have* solution can be a onCollision retry event, to generate a another [nanoid](https://www.npmjs.com/package/nanoid) now using 11 characters.
-With a length of 11 characters and generating 1000 short URLs per hour, the collision probability have a decrease:
+With a length of 11 characters and generating 1000 short URLs per hour, the collision probability have a big decrease:
 ```
 ~139 years or 1B IDs needed, in order to have a 1% probability of at least one collision.
 ```